-The purpose of the proposed SR 408 Eastern Extension is to construct a tolled limitedaccess, high-speed facility that will: provide additional west-east capacity within the project area; provide an additional emergency evacuation service option within eastcentral Florida; improve connectivity and system linkage to existing and future planned facilities that are identified in local long-range transportation plans; and, develop a facility that could enhance transit service and travel times for users wishing to travel from/to eastern Florida to/from Orlando and other areas (see Figure 2-1).
-There are four existing/projected corridor needs that serve as the main justification for the proposed improvements.
-These needs are: 1) providing additional capacity in the westeast direction to mitigate or eliminate capacity deficiencies; 2) providing additional emergency evacuation service to supplement the limited number of evacuation routes in this area of Central Florida; 3) providing improved transportation connectivity/linkage necessitated by the continued population growth and land use development reflected in various local comprehensive plans; and 4) providing transit support and 5) planning consistency.
+The purpose of the proposed SR 408 Eastern Extension is to provide an east-west highspeed corridor with future connectivity to I-95, enhance safety, and increase capacity and mobility for the region and CFX's customers (see Figure 2-1).
+There are five existing/projected corridor needs that serve as the main justification for the proposed improvements.
+These needs are: 1) providing additional capacity in the east-west direction to mitigate or eliminate capacity deficiencies; 2) providing additional emergency evacuation service to supplement the limited number of evacuation routes in this area of Central Florida; 3) providing improved transportation connectivity/linkage necessitated by the continued population growth and land use development reflected in various local comprehensive plans; 4) providing transit support; and 5) providing planning consistency.
 A brief description of each of these needs follows.